Written by Laurie Davies

 Those disabilities are visible.

 Invisible disabilities can range from chronic pain and fatigue to, as mentioned, dyslexia, migraines, ADHD or mental illness — and many other diagnoses that affect one’s ability to perform life activities.
-Hidden disabilities (as well as visible ones) can affect both how an individual does a life activity and how long it takes to do the activity.
+Invisible disabilities (as well as visible ones) can affect both how an individual does a life activity and how long it takes to do the activity.

 Unfortunately, asking is exactly the step that some students decide not to pursue — because, like it or not, disability stigma still exists in this world.